Opinion | Trump’s petty slight of Ruth Bader Ginsburg

 However, according to a recent account in the Atlantic, Trump was furious when he discovered flags across the country were flying at half-staff in honor of McCain.
 Miles Taylor, a former senior official at the Department of Homeland Security, confirmed that version of events to the New York Times, and said he received a call from the White House asking him to have them raised again.

 According to Taylor, he replied: "We would need a compelling reason for the White House to order us to do that.”
 No such order ever came.
+On Tuesday night, Democratic nominee Joe Biden announced that McCain’s widow, Cindy McCain, would soon be endorsing him.

 Trump may believe that by continuing these battles with old adversaries even after they have left the earthly field, he can impugn their memories.
 But all he is really doing is offering still more testament to his own pettiness.